Hiroshima to Miyajima: A Perfect Getaway to Miyajima Island

 Wake early to make the fantastic hike up Mount Misen.
 There are two routes up - have your hosts at Watanabe point out which route to take (one is easier, one a bit tougher).
 There is an entrance to Mount Misen a few steps from the ryokan that is challenging and takes about 1 hour and 45 minutes to reach the top.

-Before you depart, pop in to Daisho-in Buddhist Temple for your daily dose of serenity and then embark on the climb where you’ll see Shiraito Falls and various small temples and icons.
+Before you depart, pop in to Daisho-in Buddhist Temple for your daily dose of tranquility and then embark on the hike where you’ll see Shiraito Falls and dozens of small temples and spiritual icons.

-The hike is all on ancient stone steps but the nature around you during the climb is reminiscent of The Jungle Book.
-It is incredibly lush and wild on Miyajima Island and Mount Misen is filled with hidden statues and shrines along its pathways.
-It is common for statues to have red bibs and knitted hats made by locals to ward off evil and keep the gods happy.
+The challenging hike itself is almost entirely on ancient stone steps but the nature around you during the climb is reminiscent of The Jungle Book.
+The flora is incredibly lush and wild on Miyajima Island and Mount Misen is filled with hidden statues and mystical shrines along its pathways.
+It is common for statues to have red bibs and knitted hats made by locals to ward off evil and keep their gods happy.

 At the top of the hike, you are rewarded by panoramic views of Hiroshima Bay.
 Be sure to visit Kiezu-no-Reikado Hall, adoringly called “Lover’s Sanctuary”, which houses a fire that monks have kept burning for 1200 years.
 This very flame was also used to light the ever-burning torch at Peace Memorial Park in Hiroshima.

-This part of town can be flooded with day-tripping tourists which can create a lively atmosphere during the day.
-You’ll have an array of boutiques to buy artisanal soy sauce, food stalls to enjoy warm steamed buns, restaurants where you can dine on local Oysters Rockefeller and (refillable) lemon mojitos.
+Omotesando Street and this general area of town can be flooded with day-tripping tourists which can create a lively atmosphere during the day.
+You’ll find an array of boutiques to buy artisanal soy sauce and tea sets, food stalls to enjoy warm steamed buns and restaurants where you can dine on local Oysters Rockefeller and lemon mojitos.

-Once back at the ryokan, run a hot bath in the wooden cypress tub to soak and rest your weary bones.
-The evening can be wrapped up by finding a comfy corner in the sitting room and cracking open Granta 127: Japan, a collection of creative short stories that allow the reader a glimpse into modern Japanese culture.
-Milk your last night of kimonos, deer and Miyajima magic before you leave the island behind.
+Once back at the ryokan, run a hot bath in the wooden cypress tub to soak your weary bones.
+The evening can be wrapped up by finding a comfy corner in the sitting room and cracking open Granta 127: Japan, a collection of creative short stories that allow readers a glimpse into modern Japanese culture.
+Milk your last night of kimonos, deer and Miyajima magic and let the sounds of the trickling stream outside lull you to sleep.

 Next